Powderhorn Park Neighborhood Association

 What has been most instrumental to your progress?

 During Phase 2 of our innovation project we expanded the core group to include a 24 member Community Advisory Committee which diversified the network of stakeholders and representative perspectives in the process.
 This group in particular expanded the discussion and advocacy for what issues are particularly relevant for our communities.
-This also deepened the conversations and challenged the process and dialogue to be more inclusive and accountable to stakeholders positions.
+This also deepened the conversations and challenged the process and dialogue to be more inclusive and accountable to stakeholders positions, and to a social justice framework.

 Key lessons learned